farisachugthai/ipython/docs/source/reference.rst

 For IPython specific API information, see :mod:`IPython.core.debugger` and :mod:`IPython.terminal.debugger`.

 Running entire programs via pdb
 -------------------------------

-IPython extends the debugger with a few useful additions, like coloring of tracebacks.
-The debugger will adopt the color scheme selected for IPython.
+IPython extends the debugger with a few useful additions, like coloring tracebacks as well as adapting the color scheme selected for IPython to handling exceptions.

-The ``where`` command has also been extended to take as argument the number of context line to show.
-This allows to a many line of context on shallow stack trace:
+The ``where`` command has been extended to take the number of context lines to show as an argument.

 .. sourcecode:: ipython